garrandall/popular-music-data/tracks/hands-clean-alanis-morissette.md

 If it weren't for my attention you wouldn't have been successful and If it weren't for me you would never have amounted to very much

-Ooh this could be messy
+Oh this could be messy
 But you don't seem to mind
-Ooh don't go telling everybody
+Oh don't go telling everybody
 And overlook this supposed crime

 We'll fast forward to a few years later